E-Juliet/Project-Phase-1/README.md

-# Exploritory analysis of best performing films at the box office
+# Exploratory analysis of best performing films at the box office
 This project was completed as part of Moringa school Data Science phase 1

 ## Problem Statement